bio-tools/biotoolsDocs/api_reference_dev.rst

 Register a tool
 ---------------

+*Register a new tool.*

-.. note:: This method requires the user to be authenticated.
+.. important:: This method requires the user to be authenticated.
 Learn how to :ref:`Token`.

 *HTTP POST*